 tise.
 Students are able to apply available digital marketing tools.
-Stu- dents are able to understand and apply the major social media tools, content strategies and direct marketing activities.
+Students are able to understand and apply the major social media tools, content strategies and direct marketing activities.

 course unit title Communication Management

 extent 3 ECTS

 semester Semester 1

 forms of teaching and studying ILV

 examination modalities Written examination

-contents of course Students learn about the traditional and modern tools of communi- cation management such as active (Press Releases, Press Confer- ences) as well as passive (Interviews, discussions) media work.
+contents of course Students learn about the traditional and modern tools of communication management such as active (Press Releases, Press Conferences) as well as passive (Interviews, discussions) media work.
 They develop their own best practice examples in sports, culture & events management case studies.
 Crisis communication scenarios are a special session within this course.
-Corporate identity as well as the integration of social media commu- nication in the overall communication plan complements the course.
+Corporate identity as well as the integration of social media communication in the overall communication plan complements the course.

 course unit title Digital Marketing I

 extent 2 ECTS

 semester Semester 2

 forms of teaching and studying VO

 examination modalities Written examination (seminar paper)

-contents of course The students get in touch with the major toolset of digital marketing, from classical online marketing to state-of-the-art tools like aug- mented reality and location-based-services.
-The participants are aware of advantages and disadvantages and are able to derive ap- propriate actions to fulfill strategic and operative objectives.
-This fun- damental course strengthens strategically integrated planning within the marketing mix.
+contents of course The students get in touch with the major toolset of digital marketing from classical online marketing to state-of-the-art tools like aug mented reality and location-based-services.
+The participants are aware of advantages and disadvantages and are able to derive ap propriate actions to fulfill strategic and operative objectives.
+This fun damental course strengthens strategically integrated planning within the marketing mix.

 course unit title Digital Marketing II

 extent 4 ECTS

 semester Semester 3

 forms of teaching and studying SE

 examination modalities Written examination (seminar paper)

 contents of course The deep dives include email marketing, ecommerce, social media marketing, life cycle management and reporting.
 Accompanied by many case studies the participants learn how to operate in these fields.

-number of module: title of module: extent: OM.VEM Optional Module: Venue Management 8 ECTS degree program Sports, Culture & Events Management curricular semester Semester 2 & 3 allocation to branches Optional Modules level of course unit Second cycle, Master previous knowledge blocked No group of participants Bachelor contribution to the subsequent modules Business Transfer & Empirical Studies/Social & Intere- tences cultural Compe- Venue Management: Fundamentals Beech, J., Kaiser, S., Kaspar, R. (eds.)
-(2014): Busin Management.
-Pearson, Harlow ess of Events Davidson, R. (2014): Winning Meetings and Events f Goodfellow Publisher or your Venue. recommended reading list Zemke, Dina/Thomas Jones (2010): Managing the Br ment in Hospitality Facilities.
-Prentice Hall uilt Environ- Venue Management: Sports & Cultural Venues Booty, Frank (ed.)
-(2009): Facilities Management Ha edition, Butterworth-Heinemann Fried.
+number of module: title of module: extent: OM.VEM Optional Module: Venue Management 8 ECTS degree program Sports, Culture & Events Management curricular semester Semester 2 & 3 allocation to branches Optional Modules level of course unit Second cycle, Master previous knowledge blocked No group of participants Bachelor contribution to the subsequent modules Business Transfer & Empirical Studies/Social & Interditences cultural Compe- Venue Management: Fundamentals Beech, J., Kaiser, S., Kaspar, R. (eds.)
+(2014): Busine Management.
+Pearson, Harlow Davidson, R. (2014): Winning Meetings and Events for your Venue.
+Goodfellow Publisher recommended reading list Zemke, Dina/Thomas Jones (2010): Managing the Built Environment in Hospitality Facilities.
+Prentice Hall Venue Management: Sports & Cultural Venues Booty, Frank (ed.)
+(2009): Facilities Management Handbook.
+4th edition, Butterworth-Heinemann Fried.
 G, (2005): Managing Sport Facilities.
-Human K Raymond, C. (2001): Essential Theatre.
-The success ment of theatres and venues.
-Arts Council of Er ndbook.
-4th (inetics ful managelearning outcomes of course unit Venue Management: Fundamentals Students develop the ability to analyze and evaluate the establishment of new infrastructures and the renoval infrastructures.
-They know the role of stakeholders infrastructure (public authorities, clients, investors, fur and are competent in negotiating with them.
-They have sary know-how for the efficient marketing and the agement of real estate. ation of existing in the design of uture operators) have the necesunit Venue Management: Sports & Cultural Venues Students understand the specific requirements for the marketing and operation of the infrastructure in the (indoor halls, outdoor sports facilities) and culture (ums, open-air stages).
-Furthermore, they appreciate in use of permanent and temporary infrastructure a the lifecycle of infrastructure. e development, e fields of sport theatres, muse- e the difference
+Human Kinetics Raymond, C. (2001): Essential Theatre.
+The successful management of theatres and venues.
+Arts Council of England learning outcomes of course unit Venue Management: Fundamentals Students develop the ability to analyze and evaluate to establishment of new infrastructures and the renoval infrastructures.
+They know the role of stakeholders infrastructure (public authorities, clients, investors, for and are competent in negotiating with them.
+They have sary know-how for the efficient marketing and the agement of real estate. ation of existing in the design of uture operators) have the neces- Venue Management: Sports & Cultural Venues Students understand the specific requirements for the marketing and operation of the infrastructure in the (indoor halls, outdoor sports facilities) and culture (in ums, open-air stages).
+Furthermore, they appreciate in use of permanent and temporary infrastructure in the lifecycle of infrastructure. e development, e fields of sport theatres, muse- e the difference